 A view of Abdali from our front terrace

-On the few days per week that we were allowed outside we did group shopping treks which, much like Firas’ driving trips, took us to about 5 different shops in search of the best deals.
+On the few days per week that we were allowed outside we did group shopping treks which, much like Firas’ driving trips, took us to about five different shops in search of the best deals.
 Despite this, we did settle on one main shop which was a maze of shelves and low ceilings behind a normal looking facade.
 The shop sold almost entirely out-of-date goods which were totally fine and much cheaper than everywhere else.
 In fact this is a chance for me to give a little slither of helpful advice (I know, I know, this is almost unheard of on this blog and in fact its a little nauseating to even thinking about being helpful but here I go).
 If you go to Amman, find a convenience store with “Al-Quds” (Jerusalem) in its name and it’ll be one of those cheap shops.
-From these longwinded trips we not only got our some much needed visual variety but we also got the ingredients to make magnificent meals for 5.
+From these longwinded trips we not only got our some much needed visual variety but we also got the ingredients to make magnificent meals for five.
 Some of which included a Belgian beef stew called Stoofvlees, Jewish potato pancakes (latkes) with homemade apple sauce and my signature coconut curry.

 Latkes